 Specifications for Explosion Proof Equipment

 To be considered explosive proof the equipment must meet the standards defined by ATEX or IECEx.
 IECEx is an international standard, while the ATEX directive was created to protect workers from explosive risks and provide common standards for equipment traded within the EU.
-These related standards define the type environment and the protection level provided by the equipment.
+These related standards define the type of environment and the protection level provided by the equipment.
 UL in the United States has also provided designations for various hazardous locations.

 The standards apply to all types of equipment, but this article discusses explosive proof surveillance IP cameras.

 In general, the camera and enclosure prevent ignition (or sparks) from igniting the gas or dust in the environment.
 This can be done in two ways, the housing can be strong enough to prevent an internal explosion from getting outside the enclosure, or it can contain inert gases that prevent the explosive gases from entering the enclosure, and causing an internal explosion.

-The specifications define certain types of environments, such as areas where combustible gases are present all the time, some of the time or where it is unlikely to be there at all.
+The specifications define certain types of environments, such as areas where combustible gases are present all the time, some of the time, or where it is unlikely to be there at all.
 The specifications also describe the type of combustible material that can be present.
 Different materials are defined by how easily an explosion can be triggered and how much energy is released by the explosion.
-For example, acetylene and hydrogen have a low flash-point, so are very likely to explode and cause damage.
+For example, acetylene and hydrogen have a low flash-point, so they are very likely to explode and cause damage.

 Standards for pressurized enclosures are provided by the International Society of Automation (ISA).
 This is a non-profit technical group that provides guidelines and recommendations for the design, construction, testing, and labeling of electrical apparatus.
 ISA-12.04.01 (IEC 60079-2 Mod) is the ISA standard relating to pressurized enclosures for electrical apparatus used in explosive gas atmospheres.